 There are no an environmentally sensitive areas in close proximity of IWMC.
-The main economic and social use of the adjacent land is for agriculture purposes.
+The main economic and social use of the adjacent land is for recreation purposes.
+The nearest structure to the IWMC is the telecommunications tower in the island.
 The areas adjacent to the IWMC have trees and coconut palms.
-The IWMC is located close to the beach on the eastern side of Isdhoo.
+The IWMC is located close to the beach on the eastern side of Mundoo.